This Help File Page was issued on 09/30/2017

 1.Signal Options - Click the Down-Arrow to Select which Alarms Signals are to be displayed:

-c.Signals On Hold - Click the Signals on Hold button to display Signals in the Alarm Stack that have been previously placed On Hold.
+c.Signals On Hold - Click the On Hold button to display Signals in the Alarm Stack that have been previously placed On Hold.

-4.History - Selecting this option opens a Signal History sub-grid for the selected Signal listed in the Alarm Stack.
+4.History - Selecting this option opens a Signal History right-side-sub-grid for the selected Signal listed in the Alarm Stack.

-❑Alarm Signals Grid - The list of Pending, On Hold, On Screen and/or Waiting Alarm Signals are contained in a Grid.
+❑Alarm Signals Grid - The list of Pending, On Hold, On Screen and/or Waiting Alarm Signals are contained in a Grid (Show Grid Lines is not Checked) shown below.

 •Each Alarm Signal that is Pending, On Hold, On Screen and/or Waiting (based on the selected Signal Option and/or any Grid Filter) are listed with the following information: